 Deleted Gmail Account

-When the Gmail account associated as the owner of a GMB page is deleted, the page is not transferred to another user.
+When the Gmail account associated with the owner of a GMB page is deleted, the page is not transferred to another user.
 Instead, the page is effectively released, and it becomes unclaimed.

-Even if you were to restore the original Google user email account, GMB ownership access is lost.
-At this point in time, you would want to file for reinstatement following the steps referenced above.
+Even if you were to restore the original Google user email account, GMB ownership access would be lost.
+At this point, you would want to file for reinstatement following the steps referenced above.

-Note: Deleted Google accounts can only be recovered within a short period after deletion (~30 days).
+Note: Deleted Google accounts can only be recovered shortly after deletion (~30 days).
 After this point, the account and its data are no longer recoverable.

-If you are suddenly unable to find your Google My Business listing, double-check your GMB dashboard to see if it is listed there and that you still have manager access.
+If you cannot find your Google My Business listing, double-check your GMB dashboard to see if it is listed there and that you still have manager access.

-Multiple user accounts can manage a single Google My Business listing, which means that other users could make a change without your knowledge.
-Check with your team to see if user permissions have changed or anyone updated the page’s information.
+Multiple user accounts can manage a single Google My Business listing, meaning other users could make a change without your knowledge.
+Check with your team to see if user permissions have changed or if anyone updated the page’s information.
 If you no longer have access to the dashboard, it is time to find out who does.

 Suspended Google My Business Pages

 It’s possible to make a mistake that violates Google’s guidelines, which can cause your business to lose visibility on the map or even get removed entirely from the listings.
-Your Google My Business page can be suspended for a wide variety of violations, as listed in the Google My Business Guidelines.
+Your Google My Business page can be suspended for various violations, as listed in the Google My Business Guidelines.
 If your page is suspended for suspicious activity, it will no longer appear in the search results.

-Review the Google My Business page’s status as well as the profile information to ensure it’s accurate, truthful, and follows all GMB guidelines.
+Review the Google My Business page’s status and the profile information to ensure it’s accurate, truthful, and follows all GMB guidelines.
 Once any necessary changes have been made, you can file for reinstatement.